moonraker22/my-three-js-journey/README.md

 ## 🚧 Under construction 🚧

-## A repo for my THREE JS journey from Bruno Simon
+## A repo for my completion of THREE JS Journey from Bruno Simon

 ### \* code located in {lesson}-vite folder for each lesson except for R3F lessons